 Why Data Collaboration is More Important Than Ever for Sales, Marketing, and Support Teams

 As data continually plays bigger roles in an organization, the reasons why teams work together on data tasks grows with it — and across all departments that use customer data.

-A properly maintained customer database enables your teams to conduct their work with confidence.
+A properly maintained customer database enables your teams to confidently conduct their work.
 But it’s going to require a group effort to get there.
 Maintaining large customer databases is more than one single person could realistically handle on their own.

 Marketing teams can personalize communications with prospects and customers without worry about being embarrassed by delivering low-quality data.
 No one wants to be referred to as “jane” instead of “Jane.”
 They can more effectively segment and filter their customer records to boil things down and speak directly to prospects in a way that will resonate.

-No potential customer likes to feel as if the sales person they are speaking with is only working with half of the story.
+No potential customer likes to feel that the sales person they are speaking with is only working with half of the story.
 Likewise, no salesperson wants to engage with a customer feeling like they only have a portion of the data that they need.
-Additionally, segmentable customer records give sales teams more options regarding the content that they share with prospects and the automation that they can implement into their sales process.
+Additionally, segmentable customer records give sales teams more options regarding the content they share with prospects and the automation they can implement into their sales process.